jiminsun/IAML_2018/README.md

 * 12초 길이의 wav 파일의 chord 맞추기
 * Implemented the CRNN structure suggested in [Choi. et al](https://ieeexplore.ieee.org/abstract/document/7952585) with some modifications to address to this specific task.
-* The model showed 99% accuracy on the training set and 93% accuracy on the validation set.
+* The model showed 98% accuracy on the training set and 93% accuracy on the validation set, on average.
 * The performance could be improved via other models such as the [Transformer](http://papers.nips.cc/paper/7181-attention-is-all-you-need), but haven't been tried yet.
+* The raw music files aren't provided in this repository.

 ## Project 4
 ### Music Generation